 - Call recordings and SMS Messages are encrypted at rest

 - Call recordings are accessed through secure encrypted connections via password controlled access

 - All data is permanently deleted after agreed retention periods

 - All data is securely held in UK data centres under control of X-on

 - Geographic redundancy to avoid data loss in a major disaster

 With Clinical System Integration, such as EMIS and SystmOne, we temporarily store data during the identification of patients extracted from the clinical system database.
 This is in line with the Caldicott principles such that the minimum amount of data required to identify uniquely the patient is used, for example the calling number and month of birthday.
 This data is then permanently erased after use.

 Cloud storage provides clear advantages over traditional on-site systems.
 Along with the cost benefits, there is peace of mind that comes with knowing your data is stored safely off-site, and not at the mercy of good fortune as is the case with local backups, where fire, flood, theft, accidental deletion, malware or internet attacks may result in permanent data loss.

-X-on maintain geographic redundancy via dual sites to avoid data loss in any major disaster.
+X-on maintain geographic redundancy via triple sites to avoid data loss in any major disaster.

 Access to encrypted data is restricted to authorised users with appropriately strong passwords, and meeting preset criteria.
 For example, call recording access can be restricted to extensions or phone numbers dialled, or to defined IP addresses or ranges, public or private.